-Chef is a configuration management tool for dealing with machine setup on physical servers, virtual machines and in the cloud.
+Ans: The chef is a configuration management tool for dealing with machine setup on physical servers, virtual machines, and in the cloud.

-A Node represents a server and is typically a virtual machine, container instance, or physical server – basically any compute resource in your infrastructure that is managed by Chef.
+Ans: A Node represents a server and is typically a virtual machine, container instance, or physical server – basically any computing resource in your infrastructure that is managed by Chef.

-Run the knife ssl check subcommand to verify the state of the SSL certificate, and then use the reponse to help troubleshoot issues that may be present.
+Ans: Run the knife ssl check subcommand to verify the state of the SSL certificate, and then use the response to help troubleshoot issues that may be present.

 A file resource block manages files that exist on nodes.
 For example, to write the home page for an Apache website: